 The new boiler labels display the three categories of hydrogen appliances:

 - Hydrogen Blend Compatible – capable of running on a blend of up to 20% hydrogen.

-- 100% Hydrogen – an appliance has been purpose build to run on hydrogen without conversion.
+- 100% Hydrogen – an appliance built to run on hydrogen without conversion.

 Stewart Clements, director of HHIC, believes the new boiler labels will bring clarity to installers and consumers.

 “These labels bring clarity to consumers and installers.
 As we go on the journey towards decarbonising the gas networks, industry needs to be absolutely transparent on what appliance can and can’t do.